open-ephys-plugins/drift-map/README.md

 cmake -G "Xcode" ..
 ```

-Next, launch Xcode and open the `data-snapshot.xcodeproj` file that now lives in the “Build” directory.
+Next, launch Xcode and open the `drift-map.xcodeproj` file that now lives in the “Build” directory.

-Running the `ALL_BUILD` scheme will compile the plugin; running the `INSTALL` scheme will install the `.bundle` file to `/Users/<username>/Library/Application Support/open-ephys/plugins-api8`. the Data Snapshot plugin should be available the next time you launch the GUI from Xcode.
+Running the `ALL_BUILD` scheme will compile the plugin; running the `INSTALL` scheme will install the `.bundle` file to `/Users/<username>/Library/Application Support/open-ephys/plugins-api10`. the Data Snapshot plugin should be available the next time you launch the GUI from Xcode.